busyDuckman/OpenXeen/README.md

 NB: OpenXeen is programmed in java because I needed a project to "freshen" up
     my java skills and learn java 8.
 No other reason.

+Status:
+  - Software is not ready for release.
+  - At the moment it can:
+     - Parse the cc files and open some graphics and audio files
+     - Parse some map info
+     - Create proxies of all files in cc files.
+     - Display a simple rendering of some xeen components.
+  NB: First run will take some time, proxy files are being created.

 Acknowledgments:
     xeen.wikia.org -    So so much work on the MaM file formats